-Other examples of PUAs are Nero TuneItUp, G-Cleaner and MatchPop.
-Typically, developers present as completely legitimate programs.
-However, most people do not download and install them intentionally.
-Besides, when installed, instead of working as they supposed to, these apps cause only problems.
+Other examples of PUAs are Nero TuneItUp, G-Cleaner, and MatchPop.
+Typically, developers present these as legitimate programs, however, most people do not download and install them intentionally.
+When installed, rather than working as described, these apps simply cause problems.

 How did potentially unwanted applications install on my computer?

-As we mentioned above, it is very common for such apps to be downloaded and installed unintentionally.
-It usually happens when users carelessly download and install some other software that has additional (unwanted) apps bundled in it.
-Bundling is a deceptive marketing method that developers use to trick users into downloading/installing PUAs together with the desired software.
-They achieve it by hiding them in "Custom", "Advanced" and other similar options or settings of software setups.
-However, they can succeed only if people skip setup's steps and do not check/change any includes settings.
-Another way to unintentionally download/install PUAs is by clicking intrusive ads that we mentioned above.
+These apps are commonly downloaded and installed unintentionally.
+This usually happens when users download and install other regular software with additional (unwanted) bundled apps.
+Bundling is a deceptive marketing method that developers use to trick people into downloading/installing PUAs with their chosen software.
+They achieve this by hiding PUAs in "Custom", "Advanced" and other similar options or settings of software set-ups, however, they can succeed only if people skip steps and do not check/change included settings.
+Clicking intrusive ads can also lead to download/installation of PUAs.

 How to avoid installation of potentially unwanted applications?

-To avoid from having various PUAs installed, we recommend to download software using only trustworthy, official websites and using direct links.
+To avoid from having PUAs installed on your system, download software using trustworthy, official websites and using direct links.
 Torrent clients, eMule (and other Peer-to-Peer networks), unofficial pages, third party software downloaders and other channels of this kind should not be used or trusted.
-Handle software setup's with care, do not complete them without checking out all the available options and settings and deselecting unwanted apps first.
-Be careful when visiting untrustworthy websites, especially when it comes to clicking ads displayed on them.
-Intrusive ads usually redirect people to various untrustworthy websites (related to gambling, adult dating, pornography and so on).
-If a default browser causes unwanted redirects and/or displays various intrusive ads, then check the list of installed applications (extensions, add-ons or plug-ins) on your web browser and remove all unwanted entries immediately.
-Open the list of installed programs on a computer and uninstall unwanted entries (such as TopShape) from there too.
+Handle software setups with care and check all available options/settings and deselect unwanted apps.
+Be careful when visiting untrustworthy websites, especially clicking ads displayed on them.
+Intrusive ads often redirect to untrustworthy websites (relating to gambling, adult dating, pornography, and so on).
+If a default browser causes unwanted redirects or displays intrusive ads, check the list of installed applications (extensions, add-ons, and plug-ins) on your browser and remove all unwanted entries immediately.
+Also open the list of installed programs on the computer and uninstall unwanted entries (such as TopShape).
 If your computer is already infected with PUAs, we recommend running a scan with Spyhunter for Windows to automatically eliminate them.